fxpoet/holysheet.io/README.md

-# HolySheet.IO: The ClaudeAI-spoonfeeding shortcut sheet.
+# HolySheet.IO: The ClaudeAI spoonfeeding shortcut sheet.

 To survive the job competition against AI Robot,